ttotty/ZwiftSteeroApi/README.md

 # WIP
 Restful API to control steering on Zwift
 * Uses Peripheral hardware [BleuIo Bluetooth USB Adapter](https://www.bleuio.com/)
-* Integation plan: bridge from a gamepad using a mapper such as AntiMicro
+* Integration plan: bridge from a gamepad using a mapper such as AntiMicro

-Sterzo emultation based on work in https://github.com/stefaandesmet2003/ESP32Sterzo
+Sterzo emulation based on research presented in https://github.com/stefaandesmet2003/ESP32Sterzo